 According to the bill passed by the State Duma [lower house of the Federal Assembly of Russia] on July 25, conscripts will be able to switch to a year-long contract-based military service after only 1 month of basic training, rather than the earlier 3, if war, mobilization or martial law has been declared.
 The bill also states that reservists can sign military service contracts for a year or less, although it is worth noting that currently none of the contracts with the Ministry of Defense can expire until mobilization ends.

-In the wake of the State Duma adopting stricter laws on military service, the international Russian-language online media outlet Meduza interviewed a legal expert from the Prizyv k Sovesti [Peace Plea] coalition to seek guidance for those who do not wish to participate in the war.
+In the wake of the State Duma adopting stricter laws on military service, the international Russian-language online media outlet Meduza interviewed a legal expert from the Prizyv k Sovesti [Call to Conscience] coalition to seek guidance for those who do not wish to participate in the war.

 The government adopted a new mobilization-specific template for draft notices (until now draft offices used a single template).
 The reverse side reminds the recipient of the penalties for failure to report in, as well as of their obligations under the laws on military duty and mobilization.

 During a visit to the city’s one-stop contract military service recruitment facility, Mayor of Moscow Sergey Sobyanin stated that approximately 20,000 soldiers, who are taking part in the "special military operation," were mobilized from Moscow, while another 10,000 enlisted for contract-based military service.
 Sobyanin also presented a lieutenant, who is leaving to fight in Ukraine, with a pistol.
 Its provenance is a mystery—Sobyanin was previously awarded with pistols of a different brand.
 Giving away handguns received as awards is illegal under Russian law.